 Students will have the opportunity to design a brochure showcasing the unique features and historical significance of a specific past president of the Philippines discussed in the module.
+They will conduct research to gather information about the interesting facts about the presidential administration.
+Students will then use their creativity to design a visually appealing and informative brochure.
+They can include images, descriptions, maps, and other visuals to engage the audience.
 This activity promotes research skills, creativity, and effective communication through visual design.